 1. Hit up Cuba Street & the Wellington Night Market

 Cuba Street is the place where locals come to eat, drink and play.
 There's loads of cool little coffee spots and cafes stretching along Cuba Street, along with loads of pubs, great hungover brekky joints (Fidel's Cafe is a fav of ours), street art and lots of boutique and artsy stores.
 Every Friday and Saturday night Cuba Street transforms into the Wellington Night Market from 5:00pm - 11:00pm.

 Tip: head to Slow Boat Records and browse through the new and vintage records!

 2. Take a walk to the top of Mount Victoria

 For the perfect Wellington selfie and fantastic 360 views of the CBD and Harbour, a walk to Mount Victoria Lookout is a must.
-The loop walking track is around 1.5km starting from Base Wellington.
-From Base, follow Majoribanks Rd to Charles Plimmer Park.
+The loop walking track is around 1.5km starting from the CBD.
+From there, follow Majoribanks Rd to Charles Plimmer Park.
 The rail will then lead you towards the lookout.